notnypical/qtabulator/README.md

 # Tabulator-Qt

-A CSV editor written in Qt for C++.
+An editor tool for documents with character-separated values written in Qt for C++.

 ## Description

-Tabulator-Qt is an open source tool written in Qt for C++ and designed for easy creation and editing of documents with character-separated values.
+Tabulator-Qt is an open source editor tool written in Qt for C++ and designed for easy creation and editing of documents with character-separated values.

 ## Copyright